choiyhking/manual/how_to_start_firecracker1.9.1.md

 # (and your shell will be blocked...)
 ```

-In the second shell, communicate with firecracker process via HTTP requests.
+In the second shell, communicate with firecracker VMM process via HTTP requests.
 ```
 TAP_DEV="tap0"
 TAP_IP="172.16.0.1"